This app compares Hubble and Webb images — the differences are astronomical

 So he coded the app to answer his questions, and he shared it on Reddit and Twitter, where it went viral.

 It reached tens of thousands of people, and got thousands of responses.
-Christenson said many of the responses expressed the same kind of wonder he felt about the leap from Hubble to Webb.
+Christensen said many of the responses expressed the same kind of wonder he felt about the leap from Hubble to Webb.

 THIS IS SO DOPE https://t.co/RIBR0NRpV6— Hank Green (@hankgreen) July 12, 2022